a paper report being read, with text and graphs

 • eligible for Pupil Premium funding;

-• or attending a school serving a high percentage of Pupil Premium students.
+• attending a school serving a high percentage of Pupil Premium students.

 We remain steadfast in our commitment to ensuring that our high-quality, impactful tuition is accessible to all, not just those fortunate enough to afford private tuition.
 This is why, with help from our generous funders, we have been able to reduce the costs of our tutoring programmes for 2024/2025.

-The Social Mobility Commission’s analysis and report on the 203 local authorities provides a unique opportunity to offer targeted support to the areas that need it the most.
+The Social Mobility Commission’s analysis of 203 local authorities provides a unique opportunity to offer targeted support to the areas that need it the most.
 With Tutor Trust having positive evidence from two randomised controlled trials, we know that our tutoring works, and we are ready to help better the life chances of young people in the North of England.

 We absolutely welcome this vital report from the Social Mobility Commission.
 It emphasises the need for targeted, local solutions to increase social mobility in certain regions of the UK.
 Our commitment to providing young people with access to quality tuition - regardless of their background or postcode - is only reaffirmed as a result of this analysis.”